niklas-heer/blog/content/post/2015-08-18-hallo-hugo.md

     </figure>
 </center>

 When I'm writing new posts, I can view my changes instantly in my browser.
 Hugo serves my page locally and rebuilds and reloads the site whenever I change and save a file.
-This is achieved with this command: `hugo server -w -t "nh"`
+This is achieved with this command: `hugo server -w -t "nh"`.
+When listening it should look similar to this:

 <center>
     <figure>